-Paul Caron has served as chief of staff of U.S. government affairs at Microsoft for seven years.
-Previously, he worked for six years as an attorney for Microsoft Corporation at its headquarters in Redmond, Washington.
+Paul F. Caron serves as Director, Federal Government Affairs at Microsoft Corporation and is based in Washington, DC.
+Previously at Microsoft he served as chief of staff of U.S. government affairs for seven years, and worked for six years as an attorney for at its headquarters in Redmond, Washington.
 From 1999 to 2004, he served as an attorney for Software AG in Reston, Virginia.

 With a career dedicated to litigating for civil rights and advancing progressive legislation, Patty First is one of the foremost policy advocates on immigration, women’s rights, civil rights, and technology policy in the nation.
 She has been a valuable member of The Raben Group since it was founded in 2001.
 Patty serves as a principal and lead of various client teams across the progressive sector.
 Prior to joining the Raben team, Patty was on the front lines of the struggle for humane immigration policy and civil rights.
 She worked for three years on the Senate Judiciary Committee as counsel to Senator Edward M. Kennedy where she helped craft landmark immigration legislation.